Joel S. Goldsmith: The Infinite Way

 Goldsmith self-published his most famous work, The Infinite Way, in 1947, which was based on letters to patients and students.
 He also published The Spiritual Interpretation of Scripture.

 The writings which followed were transcriptions of his lectures which had been recorded on the first wire recorders in the late 1940s.
 These were distributed by Goldsmith Publishing.
 They were: The Master Speaks, The First, Second, Third San Francisco Lecture Series, Consciousness Unfolding, God the Substance of All Form, and Metaphysical Notes.
 These original books were later republished during Goldsmith's lifetime by publishers in various countries, making over fifty books.

 As Goldsmith was approached by large publishing houses around the world to produce books of his talks, he enlisted the help of Lorraine Sinkler and her sister Valborg to edit his books, which were generally compiled from various lecture transcripts.

 Goldsmith's insistence on "no organization" insured that his message remained a personal journey with leaders naturally evolving from new generations.
 There is no service, ritual, dogma, or ceremony in the practice of the Infinite Way.
 Goldsmith students can be found in all walks of life, in all religions.
 His message is one that can be read and heard for a lifetime, always allowing new understandings to unfold in each individual.

 Goldsmith stressed "contemplative meditation" practice in his teaching.
 The method he generally taught involved short frequent meditation periods throughout the day.
 He told his student of 18 years, Walter Starcke, that the main reason to meditate was that through reaching the inner silence one could hear the still small voice and receive its intuitive guidance.
 His teaching also stressed spiritual healing through conscious contact with God.

-After writing the work, Goldsmith expected to retire to a life of contemplation.
+After completing the work, Goldsmith expected to retire to a life of contemplation.
 However, the work prompted people to seek him out as a spiritual teacher, leading to the extension of his career, teaching and writing.

 Death

-Joel Solomon Goldsmith died on June 17, 1964, at the Piccadilly Hotel, Westminster, London, UK.
+Goldsmith died on June 17, 1964, at the Piccadilly Hotel, Westminster, London, UK.
 His body was cremated at Golders Green in London on June 18, 1964, and his ashes and effects were released to his widow, Emma Goldsmith, who took them back to their home in Hawaii.
 Both were interred in Sun City, Arizona.